-35. The LFC maintains a low risk appetite consistent with good stewardship of public funds.
+- 36. The LFC maintains a low risk appetite consistent with good stewardship of public funds.
 At the forefront of its thinking is the principle of Security before Liquidity and Liquidity before Yield.
 Cash flow forecasts and prevailing market conditions determine the maximum possible prudent maturities for investments and credit considerations are used to select counterparties with whom to transact.
-Investments are managed in such a way as to make losses at the portfolio level extremely unlikely, while capturing the optimum return within these constraints.

-- 36. The LFC will continually develop its investment risk methodologies with regard to advice from external advisors, relevant developments in the market and academia, benchmarking techniques and approaches employed by the Credit Ratings Agencies.
-These Agencies are currently Fitch, Moodys, and Standard and Poor's and their credit ratings will be monitored on a daily basis with appropriate action taken when these ratings change. - 37.
+Investments are managed in such a way as to make losses at the portfolio level extremely unlikely, while capturing the optimum return within these constraints. - 37.
+The LFC will continually develop its investment risk methodologies with regard to advice from external advisors, relevant developments in the market and academia, benchmarking techniques and approaches employed by the Credit Ratings Agencies.
+These Agencies are currently Fitch, Moodys, and Standard and Poor's and their credit ratings will be monitored on a daily basis with appropriate action taken when these ratings change. - 38.
 The application of resources (capital receipts, reserves etc.) to either finance capital expenditure or other budget decision to support the revenue budget will have an ongoing impact on investments unless resources are supplemented each year from new sources (asset sales etc.).
 Detailed below are estimates of the year end investment balances.

-Core Funds and Expected Investment Balances 2019-20 Estimate £m 2020-21 Estimate £m 2021-22 Estimate £m
+Core Funds and Expected Investment Balances 2020/21 Estimate £m 2021/22 Estimate £m 2022/23 Estimate £m

-Fund balances/reserves 48.40 28.60 24.30
+Fund balances/reserves 64.40 32.40 30.60

-Provisions 3.50 3.50 3.50
+Provisions 4.00 3.50 3.50

-Other 0.00 0.00 0.00
+Other 17.00 0.00 0.00

-Total Core Funds 51.90 32.10 27.80
+Total Core Funds 85.40 35.90 34.10

 Working Capital Surplus 20.00 20.00 20.00

-Under/(over) borrowing 24.45 22.25 16.86
+Under/(over) borrowing 23.30 21.04 17.22

-Expected Investments 47.46 29.86 30.95
+Expected Investments 82.10 34.86 36.88

-- 38. The LFC's short-term cash balances are invested through the GLA Group Investment Syndicate (GIS).
-The GLA intends to create a 'London Strategic Reserve (LSR)' in 2019/20, to cater for longer term investment balances.
-The LFC does not expect long term funds to be available for investment during 2019/20 and therefore only intends to participate in the existing GIS.
-The 2019/20 GIS Investment Strategy, including creditworthiness policy and permitted instruments, as agreed between the Syndics, (The Director of Corporate Services is the Syndic for LFC) is attached at Appendix 4. - 39.
+- 39. The LFC's short-term cash balances are invested through the GLA Group Investment Syndicate (GIS). - 40.
+The 2020/21 GIS Investment Strategy, including creditworthiness policy and permitted instruments, as agreed between the Syndics, (The Director of Corporate Services is the Syndic for LFC) is attached at Appendix 4. - 41.
 This Strategy effectively constitutes the LFC's Annual Investment Strategy, which is prepared and approved before the start of each financial year.
 This GIS Investment Strategy is currently under review by all the current participants of the GIS and the Board is presented with the latest version.

-2019/20 GIS Investment Strategy
+2020/21 GIS Investment Strategy